mcountis/dfp-events/README.md

 # dfp-events

 For use with Google's Doubleclick for Publishers (DFP).
-Taps into dfp's logger function and fires triggers events using jQuery.
+Taps into dfp's logger function and triggers events using jQuery.

 ## Events: